 Only one mine remains working, but Mine 3, which was turned into a living museum in 1996 on its closure, can still be visited.
 The museum guides are all former miners who give first-hand accounts about life underground.
 The Svalbard Museum also provides insights into the life of miners, and the other local industry, whaling.
 The 24-hour sundial reminds visitors that the sun doesn’t set for months during summer, and the Spitsbergen Airship Museum, which has exhibits from the era of polar exploration, is worth discovery.

-The Svalbard Museum provides an excellent insight into the life of miners, as well as the other local industries including whaling.
-Learn what flora, fauna and geology flourish here in Longyearbyen and discover more about the history of the town and nature in the Arctic.
+The Svalbard Museum provides an insightful look into the life of miners, as well as the other local industries including whaling.
+Learn about the types of flora, fauna and geology that flourish in Longyearbyen and uncover more about the history of the town and nature in the Arctic.

 The Alaskan Husky is a crossbreed which can be traced back to North American Indian dogs.
 Over thousands of years these dogs have become a robust, social and a friendly breed which love to live out in the harsh Arctic conditions.
 The Huskies will be happy to meet you – all of the dogs are friendly and happy whenever anyone comes to visit, which may mean muddy paws greeting you!